michelelagreca/The-COVID-19-Scene-Laravel/README.md

 ## Access
 This page is a login / sign in page where staff and sanitary workers can register or access.
 A staff can access if it has a valid account already created.
 It is possible to register to this section by inserting an institutional code provided by the institution where a staff is working.
 ## Services
 After the login, a staff can execute some services inside the platform.
 He can insert a COVID-19 test, or a test result.
 The data will be saved in a relational database.
-It is possible to logout by clicking the extra button in the navigation bar
+It is possible to logout by clicking the extra button in the navigation bar.